 Confusion surrounds the origin of the name Niagara.
-We know it’s native, but no source is confirmed.
-Some say it was an Iroquois town once called Ongniaahra, others credit the Mohawk’s and their word for “the neck”, “onyara”.
+We know it’s native, but no source confirmed.
+Some say it was an Iroquois town called Ongniaahra, others credit the Mohawk’s and their word for “the neck”, “onyara”.

 “….I doubt not but you have a desire to learn the exact height of this great fall.
 600 feet perpendicular; Those who have measur’d it with mathematical instruments find the perpendicular fall of the water to be exactly 137 feet… you may remember, to what great distance the noise of this fall may be heard.

 “All the gentlemen who were with me agreed, that the farthest one can hear it, is 15 leagues… Sometimes ’tis said, the fall makes much greater noise than at other times.
 When I was there, it did not make an extraordinary great noise: Just by the fall, we could easily hear what each other said, without speaking much louder than the common when conversing in other places.

 “I do not know how others found so great a noise here; perhaps it was at certain times, as above mentioned.”

 Niagara Falls has been one of the top tourism locations in the world since the 1700’s!